Building fluency through problem solving

 This is an updated version of a blog post published on January 13, 2020.

 Fluency.
 It’s so important that I have written not one, not two, but three blog posts on the subject.
-It’s also one of the three key aims for the national curriculum.
+It’s also one of the three key aims of the national curriculum for mathematics.

 It’s a common dilemma.
 Learners need opportunities to apply their knowledge in solving problems and reasoning (the other two NC aims), but can’t reason or solve problems until they’ve achieved a certain level of fluency.